Review | Nioh 2

 I have nightmares from those Yokai’s.
 But I love this move.

-Weapon arsenal is more than enough.
+The weapon arsenal is more than enough.
 9 types of weapons, ninjitsu and omnyo magic.
 Wow, that’s a lot!
-Every weapons have 3 stances and every weapon have skills which multiply your move set.
+Every weapons have 3 stances and every weapon has skills which multiply your move set.
 I think everyone will find something to like.
-Some weapons are imbued with inner power you awaken every now and then.
-They will shoot beams for limited time.
+Some weapons are imbued with inner power which you awaken every now and then.
+They will shoot beams for a limited time.
 Not bad, but nothing spectacular.

 When it comes to weapon skills, there is just enough to keep you entertained.
 Using a weapon raise its proficiency.
 By doing that, you unlock skill points for it and you can exchange those for buffs or new moves.
 I dislike the skill menu itself, but skills are great.
 Sekiro approach, but then again, Nioh was out before and already had this skill approach.

-I’m sad that they did not developed more finisher moves.
-You will enjoy in them, but very shortly they will get boring as you have like few of different ones to finish a staggered enemy.
+I’m sad that they did not develop more finisher moves.
+You will enjoy them, but very shortly they will get boring as you have only a very different ones to finish off a staggered enemy.
 Even though, taking out someone’s guts is always a pleasure.

 Until you learn the backstab technique, do not try this at home.

-Few other things to mention – Blacksmith for creating new weapons is also here.
+A few other things to mention – A blacksmith for creating new weapons is also here.
 You can templer, remodel, disassemble and refashion your equipment.
 No need for either as equipment drops like bitcoin these days.

 You can chillax in your Hut and hang some scrolls and tea utensils – they do give some buffs.
 You can also read some lore and learn more about the game events or read again what happened.

-Alongside of that you can play Dojo mission to unlock new skills on your weapon skill tree, but beware of the challenge.
+Furthermore, you can play Dojo mission to unlock new skills on your weapon skill tree, but beware of the challenge.
 It makes sense to do them, especially if you are going for a platinum; you will need to in that case.
-Like you see, many RPG elements are present and all of that combined makes this game money worth.
+Like you see, many RPG elements are present and all of that combined makes this game worth the money.

 Now you see why I aim to carry less clothes.